Skip to main content

 vectorizer.clientConfigConfigures the HTTP client settings for the embedding provider.No

-vectorizer.clientConfig.timeoutConfigures the timeout for the HTTP client.No3s
+vectorizer.clientConfig.timeoutSecondsConfigures the timeout in seconds for the HTTP client (integer value).No5

 vectorizer.clientConfig.proxyURLConfigures the proxy URL for the HTTP client.No